apache/apisix/doc/plugins/fault-injection.md

 ]
 ```

-Indicates that the relationship between the first two expressions is `and`, and the relationship between the first two expressions and the third expression is `or`.
+This means that the relationship between the first two expressions is `and`, and the relationship between the first two expressions and the third expression is `or`.

 ## How To Enable